Skip to main content

 • Physical details (bucket/key/object/table range) live in meta and/or a server mapping.

-3) Storage backends (canonical)
+3) Storage backends (Standard)

 3.1 NATS KV (small)